 The Rule in Photojournalism

 My good friend, Stan Carroll, from The Commercial Appeal in Memphis, Tennessee has mentioned numerous times his “in the can” shot.
-He photographed a young girl at school who had been asked to participate in “Smarter than a Fifth Grader”.
-There were numerous activities connected with the Smart Fifth Grader simultaneously with the last day of school.
+He photographed a young girl at school who had been asked to participate in “Smarter than a Fifth Grader”, the TV show.
+There were numerous activities connected with the Smart Fifth Grader happening simultaneously with the last day of school.
 He photographed her getting an award and sitting thru a school program.
 At this stage these are all his “safe shots”.
 As they walked out of the assembly a friend appeared.
-There was a high five with glowing smiles……….that’s the keeper that is published with the story of this very talented little girl.
+There was a high five with glowing smiles shared ………. that’s the keeper that is published with the story of this very talented little girl.
 As I’m putting this together he reminds me of a shot done of a college freshman athlete that was requested as an environmental portrait.
-As he finished his meeting with the young man a truck drove by and an appropriate hey came from the window.
+As he finished his meeting with the young man a truck drove by and an appropriate hey came from the truck window.
 It was the young man’s coach from high school.
 Conversation ensued.
 Stan got the much more interesting shot of the old home week chat.
 He had the safe shot but added something so much better.
+Find your safe shots.

 The Dalai Lama in 20 Seconds